 Another disadvantage is lower uniformity of electron mobility when compared to aSi and LTPS that may result in differences in product quality across similar products or batch of units.
 The same low uniformity of electron mobility may result in operation disruptions or inconsistencies of an individual IGZO-based product.

 IGZO is made from rare-earth metals indium and gallium.
 The rarity of these metal introduces risks in costs and procurement that could affect mass production and subsequently, expansive applications and standardization in consumer electronic devices due to supply shortages.

-Other complications in manufacturing are another disadvantage of IGZO display.
+Other manufacturing issues collectively represent another disadvantage of IGZO display.
 To be specific, the current obstacle to mass-producing IGZO is synthesis.
-The most common used synthesis method industry, the Pulsed Laser Deposition or PLD, requires expensive equipment and a considerable amount of time for each output to adapt to environmental conditions.
-A possible alternative to PLD is combustion synthesis, but its feasibility needs more research.
+The most common used synthesis method in the industry, the Pulsed Laser Deposition or PLD, requires expensive equipment and a considerable amount of time for each output to adapt to environmental conditions.
+A possible alternative to PLD is combustion synthesis, but its feasibility and practicality needs more research.

 Remember that one of the advantages of IGZO display is a better response time than aSi-TFT and other silicone-based TFT displays.
-However, TN LCD and IPS LCD inherently have slow response times, thus rendering this advantage almost negligible.
+However, transmissive display technologies such as TN LCD and IPS LCD inherently have slow response times when compared to emissive display technologies, thus rendering this advantage almost negligible.
 An OLED display based on IGZO TFT can still take advantage of this faster response time.